Registration and Course Information

 Course Repeat: Students in academic difficulty who wish to repeat a course must file a course repeat form with the Registrar.
 Only the higher of the two grades is computed in the cumulative GPA.
 Students will not receive credit for a course more than one time except for MU102, 220, 225 and TH321 and may include departmental special topics courses.
 Both the old and new grade appear on the transcript.
 Course repeats must be taken at Worcester State University.

 Adding or Dropping a Course: Students may add/drop courses in accordance with the deadline published in the academic calendar.
 It is the student’s responsibility to return the completed form(s) to the Registrar’s Office.
 After the deadline, students wishing to drop a course must follow the procedure for withdrawal.

 Withdrawal From Courses (W): A student may withdraw from a course at any point up to one week after failure warnings have been issued.
 Choosing to withdraw is a serious matter which may affect a student’s class standing, full-time status, financial aid, etc. A student considering such a step should seek advice from the instructor or the faculty advisor.
-To withdraw from a course, a student must obtain a Course Withdrawal Form from the Registrar’s Office and follow the prescribed steps.
+To withdraw from a course, a student must obtain a Course Withdrawal Form from the Registrar’s Office or the Registrar webpage and follow the prescribed steps.
 Mere non-attendance at class does not constitute official withdrawal and may result in a failing grade.

 In cases of academic dishonesty, the W grade may be reversed.

 All “W” grades are permanently recorded on the student’s transcript.
 A student who withdraws from all courses will be considered withdrawn from Worcester State University, and must file a formal intent to withdraw with the Academic Success Center.